FV103 Spartan: Ukraine

 On 11 April 2022, during the 2022 Russian invasion of Ukraine, the United Kingdom approved the delivery of 120 armored vehicles, including FV103 Spartan combat vehicles, to Ukraine following a meeting between UK prime minister Boris Johnson and Ukrainian president Volodymyr Zelensky in an unannounced visit to Kyiv.
 Johnson pledged 120 armored vehicles and new anti-ship missile systems for Ukraine as part of another £100 million (€120 million, $130 million) commitment to delivering high-grade military equipment.
 35 Spartans had been donated by the UK government, and had proved very successful.

 A crowdfunding appeal by the Prytula Foundation launched on 2 November 2022 raised US$5.5m to buy 60 ex-British Army FV103 Spartans, to be delivered to Ukraine that year.

 In February 2023, Unite With Ukraine procured 6 more Spartans for service with the Territorial Defense Forces of the Armed Forces of Ukraine.

-As of January 2025, 17 units were destroyed, 4 damaged and 2 captured by Russian Forces.
+As of July 2026, 41 units had been destroyed and 2 captured by Russian Forces.